Dyadic-Chaotic Lifting S-Boxes for Enhanced Physical-Layer Security within 6G Networks: Mathematical foundation

 \section{Mathematical foundation}

 We start by formalizing the chaotic engine that underpins our seedable, reconfigurable confusion components.
 We employ the $\beta$-transformation as a lightweight chaotic engine to generate seedable, statistically uniform symbols suitable for confusion in substitution boxes.
 Its piecewise-expanding structure yields topological chaos, exact (hence ergodic) invariant statistics under the Parry measure, and rapid mixing—precisely the ingredients needed for uniform symbol generation and robust reconfigurability.
 After introducing the transformation and its digit expansion, we establish Devaney chaos (global unpredictability), then exactness/ergodicity under the Parry measure (statistical regularity), and finally leverage these properties to prove uniform distribution of $\mathbb{F}_{2^n}$-valued blocks extracted from the $\beta$-digits.
 We conclude by showing that our dyadic conditional sampling preserves this uniformity, enabling on-the-fly, set-conditioned symbol selection without degrading cryptographic quality.
+The following first definition certifies the topological chaos that drives diversification.

 \begin{definition} For a real $\beta>1$, the \emph{$\beta$-transformation} $T_\beta:[0,1[ \to [0,1[$ is $T_\beta(x)=\beta x-\lfloor \beta x\rfloor,$ and the \emph{$\beta$-expansion} of $x\in[0,1[$ is the digit sequence $(a_n)_{n\ge 1}$ with $a_n=\lfloor \beta\, T_\beta^{\,n-1}(x)\rfloor,$ where $T_\beta^{\,n}$ denotes $n$-fold composition.
 Let $\B=\{\beta\in\R\setminus\Q:\beta>1\}$ be the parameter space and $\X=[0,1[$ the seed space. \end{definition}